WayneCrawford/tiskitpy/docs/source/classes/decimator.rst

 Constructor
 ---------------------

-- :class:`DataCleaner <tiskitpy.Decimator>`:  Set up a series of decimations corresponding to the list ``decimates``.
+- :class:`Decimator <tiskitpy.Decimator>`:  Set up a series of decimations corresponding to the list ``decimates``.

 Properties